EricCarrGH/vscode-fastbasic-debugger/readme.md

 Press F5 to debug a file, or Ctrl+F5 to run it without debugging.

-On first debug, the extension will prompt to download the FastBasic compilar and a platform specific Atari emulator.
+On first debug, the extension will prompt to download the FastBasic compiler and a platform specific Atari emulator.
 It will then configure that emulator to work for debugging.
 You can tweak the emulator settings (NTSC vs PAL, Enable Joystick, etc) while it is running.

  **If you encounter ISSUES,**  please let me know at: https://forums.atariage.com/topic/351055-fastbasic-debugger-extension-for-vscode/